manifoldfinance/rulebook/rulebook/src/network-clearing-participants.md

 or Collateral at Manifold Finance denominated in *USD, JPY, CAD, EURO, or GBP*.

 # 303\.
-Duties and Responsibilities of Network & Clearing Participants.
+Duties and Responsibilities of Network & Clearing Participants

 1. Any Person initiating or executing a transaction in Contracts (Both Smart and Normal Contracts) to be cleared by Manifold Finance,